New England Patriots Odds

 2023 New England Patriots playoff chances

 The New England Patriots are a storied NFL franchise with a rich history of winning.
-However, professional oddsmakers are not showing too much faith in the Pats for this upcoming season.
+However, professional oddsmakers are not showing a lot of faith in the Pats for this upcoming season.
+As of August, they are favored in just four of their 17 games.

-New England’s win total is listed at 7.5 on most Massachusetts sportsbooks, and for now, the Patriots appear to be on the outside looking in for the playoffs.
+New England’s win total is listed at 7.5 on most Massachusetts sportsbooks, and for now, the Patriots appear to be on the outside looking in for the playoffs (at least on paper).

 On DraftKings Massachusetts, the Patriots have odds of +225 to make the playoffs, and -265 to miss they playoffs.
 Their +225 odds to make the playoffs indicate an implied probability of 30.77%.
 Conversely, their odds of -265 to miss the playoffs indicates an implied probability of 72.6%.

 But, it is still very early, and as we know, anything can happen.
-In addition, playoff odds are known to fluctuate constantly, so it would not be surprising to see these odds change before the season starts.
+In addition, playoff odds are known to fluctuate constantly, so it would not be surprising to see these odds change before the season starts and throughout the course of the regular season.

 2022 Patriots betting results